 ShortList is supported by you, our amazing readers.
 When you click through the links on our site and make a purchase we may earn a commission.
 Learn more

-How to make the best Margarita: 5 essential tips
+How to make the best Margarita, according to an expert

-How to make the best Margarita: 5 essential tips
+How to make the best Margarita, according to an expert

-While we would all like to be having our margaritas on a beach somewhere, it’s highly likely that we will instead be at home and locked down.
+While we would all like to be having our margaritas on a beach somewhere, it’s highly likely that you will be looking to make a margarita at home - and now you can thanks to our 'how to make the best margarita guide'.

 What’s the Classic Margarita without the iconic Lime?
 Fresh Limes are always the best to use as they provide a sharp, clean taste undercutting the entire drink, and really brings the Margarita to that next level.
 However, at this time of year, Limes tend to be a bit harder because of the colder temperatures – what I usually do is to gently, yet firmly, roll the whole Lime on the work surface a couple of times, this will allow you to get a lot more juice, and therefore a lot more bang for your buck.
 One Lime will usually create one Margarita, a good rule of thumb when out buying ingredients too.